Explaining the Phases of the Software Development Life Cycle

 If the software engineers don’t support their products, the latter might become unstable, not complying with the initial project requirements anymore.

-Top Software Lifecycle Development Models and Methodologies
+Top Software Development Life Cycle Models and Methodologies

 After reviewing the software development lifecycle phases, it’s time to address the methodologies.
 These are the methods that facilitate software development, which include rules, techniques, and principles that make the development processes more effective.